Image What Is a Sex Therapist?

 What is sex therapy?

 Because the topic of sex is traditionally taboo, sex therapy is often viewed as even more taboo than seeing a therapist for any other issue.
 There is nothing deviant or even strange about seeing a sex therapist.
-Sexual health is an important part of every person’s life, and when that aspect of a relationship is causing concern, seeking support (just as you would seek help in any other aspect of your life) should not be viewed as taboo or strange.
-Sex therapists use psychology within a relationship framework to help individuals look at their sexual history, draw connections with past and current experiences, develop awareness and make goals to solve any issues.
+Sexual health is an important part of every person’s life.
+When the topic of sex or relational conflicts are causing disruptions in your relationship, it may be time to see a licensed clinician who provides Sex Therapy.

-2. You will look at the psychological aspects of sex.
+1. You will look at the psychological aspects of sex in Sex Therapy.

 You likely already know that there is more to sex than just physiology and biology.
 Many of the most common issues are in the mind, rather than with the body.
-A sex therapist can help you work through the psychological issues that might be holding you back, ranging from inadequate communication between partners to performance anxiety, both of which can stand in the way of a healthy sex life.
+A sex therapist can help you work through the psychological factors impacting your sex life.
+These can range from communication challenges between partners to performance anxiety, both of which can impact sex, relationship or both.
+In Sex Therapy these concerns can be addressed.

-4. You might need to bring your partner.
+3. You might need to bring your partner to Sex Therapy.

-6. Therapists can help with a variety of issues.
+5. Sex Therapists can help with a variety of issues in Sex Therapy.

-If you are looking for a sex therapist, a good place to start is to ask your urologist or gynecologist about who they would recommend.
-Often, your doctor will have a list of therapists in the area that are sex therapists.
-Another great resource is to look at the online directory on the AASECT or SSTAR (Society for Sex Therapy and Research) homepage.
+If you are looking for a sex therapist and think we could be a good fit, contact me here.
+Another great resource is to look at the online directory on the AASECT or SSTAR (Society for Sex Therapy and Research) homepage to speak with your family doctor, urologist or gynecologist.

 Leave a Reply